TadaHrd/arsenal-of-encosure-schemes-AES/brainfuck encosure scheme/readme.md

 !: -+,+
 ```

-The stuff at the start of every row aren't present in actual encoded data.
+The characters at the start of every row aren't present in actual encoded data.

 Comments and newlines were left out so that the code is more easily understandable.